Ladysnake/Ladysnake.github.io/public/wiki/cardinal-components-api/upgrade-instructions/CCA-6-changes.md

 5. You're done!

 On the maven side of things, the old maven group is aliased to the new one, so your builds should keep working.
 However, to avoid future issues, you should still update the dependency information in your Gradle buildscript, substituting `dev.onyxstudios.cardinal-components-api` with `org.ladysnake.cardinal-components-api`.

 ## Changes to the Base module

 ### Serialization

-All the NBT serialization methods in Cardinal Components API now take an additional `RegistryWrapper.WrapperLookup` parameter.
+All the NBT serialization methods in Cardinal Components API now take an additional `RegistryWrapper.WrapperLookup`[^qm-1] parameter.
 This lookup object is required when serializing various vanilla objects, like `ItemStack`s and `Text`s.

 You can again use *Search/Replace* to handle this migration - here the Intellij Idea instructions, *with regex* this time: